MSc Medical Surgical Nursing: Career Path

 What is an MSc MSN program?

 An MSc MSN program is a postgraduate degree program that prepares registered nurses to specialize in medical-surgical nursing.
-The program typically includes coursework in advanced nursing concepts and theories, as well as clinical training in medical-surgical nursing.
+The program typically includes coursework in advanced nursing concepts and theories and clinical training in medical-surgical nursing.

 What are the eligibility requirements for an MSc MSN program?